sumedh746/Quantium-Project/README.md

   2. How many customers are in each segment?
   3. How many chips are brought per customer by segment?
   4. What's the average chip price by customer segment?
+After calculating the total sales by Lifestage and Premium_Customer and plotting these segments, found that Sales are coming mainly from Budget- older families, Mainstream- young singles/couples, and Mainstream retirees.
+The high sales amount by segment